 Physical and Sexual Abuse

-The human body isn’t regarded with respect in the Bible.
-Sexuality is denigrated, the “flesh” is evil, passion is sinful, and one’s libido is suspect.
-Health, beauty and physical pleasure are secondary to belief in God.
+The human body, which is the very essence of what and who we are, is not respected in the Bible.
+Sexuality is denigrated, the “flesh” is evil, passion is sinful, and one’s libido is impure.
+Health, beauty and physical pleasure are distractions from belief in God.

 “This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.
 For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would” (Gal.
 5:16–17, KJV.)